What Happens During Chemotherapy for CML

 Chemotherapy is not a standard treatment for chronic myeloid leukemia (CML).
 If you get it, you meet with a medical oncologist before treatment starts.
 This doctor specializes in treating cancer with drugs.
 The doctor talks with you about your treatment and what you might expect.

-Chemotherapy works by attacking cells at different stages in their reproduction cycle.
+Chemotherapy works by attacking and killing cells at different stages in their reproduction cycle.
 The drugs target cells that divide quickly, such as leukemia cells.
 Since the drugs also attack other rapidly dividing cells, chemotherapy may affect healthy cells, too.
 And that means you may have side effects.

 Not everyone with CML takes the same drug or takes it the same way.
 Your treatment is individualized for you.
-The treatment the doctor prescribes is based on these factors.
+The treatment the doctor prescribes is based on these factors:

 The kind of leukemia you have